nigelhaim/3rdYr_2ndSem/Thesis Orientation.md

 ### Goals:
-Us: Best thesis
+Best thesis →  Conferences or Journals
-Sir: Conference or Journal (Higher)

-Submission can be done even before the defense depending on sir's approval
+Submission can be done even before the defense depending on the adviser's approval

 **Conference:**
 - 3 to 6 months